 More than 100 lakes have shaped Kosciusko County’s culture as much as its geography.
 From being a playground for Hollywood stars, to a hideout for Capone and Dillinger during prohibition, lakes play a big part in forming Kosciusko County is home to many moments for water lovers and land lovers alike with plenty of engaging experiences on board and on foot.
 Live Well in the Moment.

 Culture and Community

 Inspired by the community’s history and natural beauty, artists and artisans have made Warsaw their home.
-From the Wagon Wheel Theatre and its “theatre in the round” to the Hallmark Ornament Museum and its collection of over 5,000 beautiful ornaments, Warsaw is a place for enrichment and exploration.
+From the Wagon Wheel Center for the Arts and its “theatre in the round” to the Hallmark Ornament Museum and its collection of over 5,000 beautiful ornaments, Warsaw is a place for enrichment and exploration.
 Also considered the Orthopaedic Capital of the World, some of the largest manufacturers of Orthopaedics in the World are headquartered here, and offer tours.

 Warsaw was named one of the Best Small Cities to Raise a Family by Forbes Magazine, and the City of Lakes welcomes you and your family to stay and play.